jenkins-x/terraform-aws-eks-jx/README.md

 ### Prerequisites
 <a id="markdown-Prerequisites" name="Prerequisites"></a>

-This Terraform module allows you to create an EKS cluster for installation of Jenkins X. You will need the following binaries locally installed and configured on your _PATH_:
+This Terraform module allows you to create an [EKS](https://aws.amazon.com/eks/) cluster for installation of Jenkins X.
+You need the following binaries locally installed and configured on your _PATH_:

 - `terraform` (~> 0.12.0)
 - `kubectl` (>=1.10)